 There is something so playful and wonderful about playing in the snow, getting fresh air, catching snowflakes on your tongue, sledding, ice skating or even just building a snowman.
-Go out and have some fun this winter!!
+There are so many fun winter activities in New Hampshire to enjoy – go out and have some fun this winter!!

 Living in New Hampshire